-Section 5.06. - Filing for Office.
+Section 5.05.
+Filing for Office.

-- A. Any person having the qualifications set forth under Section 3 03 of this Charter shall have the right to file an application to have their name placed on the official ballot as a candidate for any elective office. - 1.
+- A. Applications.
+Any person having the qualifications set forth under Section 3.02 of this Charter shall have the right to file an application to have their name placed on the official ballot as a candidate for any elective office. - 1.
 Any such application shall be in writing, signed by such candidate, and filed with the City Secretary in accordance with the Texas Election Code and this Charter. - 2.
-An application filed in accordance herewith shall entitle such applicant to a place on the official ballot. - B. A candidate of City Council shall specify the place number or position the candidate is seeking.
+An application filed in accordance herewith shall entitle such applicant to a place on the official ballot. - B. Place or Position.
+A candidate of City Council shall specify the place number or position the candidate is seeking.